WPS/egon.io/architecture.md

 ## Stakeholders {#_stakeholders}

-- Users: Intended users are are already familiar with Domain Storytelling.
+- Users: Intended users are already familiar with Domain Storytelling.
 They do not require a technical background.
 - Developers: Egon was initiated and developed by German software company *WPS - Workplace Solutions GmbH*.
 All active developers are employees of this company.
 Most developers are also users of Egon.
 - Contributors: Programmers from all around the world can contribute code to Egon via pull requests.
 We assume that contributors are also users of Egon.